skip to content

 Sites such as Bright Network promote marketing Graduate roles & internships

-Media Mentor - Posts graduate/starter vacancies to it's twitter feed each Thursday
+Media Mentor - Posts graduate/starter vacancies to its ‘X’ feed each Thursday.

 Tips for succeeding in the application or selection process

 Also note that people who work in Marketing and Communications are very attuned to what content looks like.
-So, make sure that your CV looks attractive and clear!
+So, make sure that your CV is well-presented and clear!

 What Cambridge offers to help with this career

-A plethora of student societies requiring Publicity Officers.
+• A plethora of student societies requiring Publicity Officers, event managers and marketing officers.

-Relevant Careers Service events can also be found via the ‘events’ page on Handshake
+• Relevant Careers Service events can also be found via the ‘events’ page on Handshake, including our ‘Creative Careers Festival’

 Other things you should know

 Social media marketing is a huge growth area across the commercial, public and charity sectors.
-Millennials for whom social media is a first language are highly sought after.
+Millennials for whom social media is a first language are highly sought after, but developing an understanding and experience of the business application of social media will help you stand out.

 What to do next